 The saved believers will put on immortality on the Last Day at the "first resurrection".
 Then after one thousand years, the lost will be raised back to life in the "second resurrection".
 Satan and the fallen angels and the lost will suffer the full measure of Divine justice and punishment according to the record of their sins and then be completely destroyed—burned up by the unquenchable fire of God's final punishment—eternal death.

-45. Teaching that sanctification is by faith alone is a serious departure from the word of God.
+44. Teaching that sanctification and growth in maturity is by faith alone without works is a serious departure from the word of God.

-The true Gospel teaches that justification is by faith alone.
-True sanctification is by faith and works.
+The true Gospel teaches us that justification of repentant sinners is by faith alone in the sinless life and atoning death of our Lord alone.
+However, true sanctification on the other hand is by faith and works.
 It is a cooperative work in which the believer has an active part to play.

 The theological term for this false teaching of "sanctification by faith alone" is called "quietism".
 The usual illustration given by the proponents of this view is that the Christian's life is like driving a car across the country on an old bumpy road.
 Jesus wants us to let Him sit in the driver seat and do the steering while we sit in the passenger seat and go along for the ride.
 We allow Him to have complete control of the life by total "yielding" or "submission".
 This "yielding" usually takes the form of "watching for signs" to show us which decision to make as for instance, daily choices of which house to buy, which car to choose, where we should shop, and even whom we should marry.
 The believer thinks that Jesus is going to "tell" him exactly what to do every minute of the day if he will only "yield" his will and "listen" to the "voice" or "watch" for the signs.